FlynnCruse/-ai-meeting-assistant-privacy-policy/docs/privacy-policy.md

 ## Data Storage and Security

 - Meeting transcripts are processed in real-time and stored temporarily in your browser
-- Permanent storage only occurs when you choose to export transcripts
+- Permanent storage only occurs when you choose to export transcripts; and then is stored on your system
-- Your Groq API key is stored securely in Chrome's local storage
+- Your (groq, openai, gemini) API key(s) are stored securely in Chrome's local storage
-- No data is shared with third parties except for AI processing through Groq
+- No data is shared with third parties except for AI processing through service providers

 ## Third-Party Services

-We use Groq's API for AI analysis.
-Their use of your data is governed by their privacy policy.
+We use third party API's (groq, openai, gemini) for AI analysis.
+Their use of your data is governed by their privacy policies.

 ## Your Rights

 You have the right to:
 - Enable or disable the extension at any time
-- Control when transcription starts and stops
+- Control when transcription starts and stops - via toggling on/off closed captions.
-- Export or delete your meeting transcripts
+- Export your meeting transcripts or allow the extension to delete them
-- Manage your stored preferences
+- Query the transcript for any information you need via the AI analysis page or query tool

 ## Changes to This Policy